poiyomi/PoiyomiDocs/docs/general/v8-to-v9-upgrade.md

 ## Automatic Upgrade

 Once you have installed the latest version of Poiyomi Shaders and are ready to upgrade your Materials from 8.x to 9.x, change the shader to `.poiyomi/Poiyomi Toon` or similar.
-Then click this Button when prompted:
+You should see this Green Button appear in the UI.
+Press it to Apply the Upgrades.

 ![9.0 Upgrade Banner](/img/general/Poi9UpgradePic.png)

-This will automatically convert any of your existing properties to be 9.0-compatible.
+This function will automatically convert any of your existing properties to be 9.0-compatible.

 :::caution
 Do keep in mind not all will be converted perfectly, so we highly suggest you make a copy of your Materials before going forward with this.